violentmonkey/vm-ui/README.md

 // ...
 ```

-Then use it like so:
+Then use it like so, all exports can be accessed under namespace `VM`:

 ```
 VM.showToast('hello');